Role of Topology in Relaxation of One-Dimensional Stochastic Processes

-Therefore, $E_0(k)$ is the cumulant generating function of the current in the long-term limit.
-This indicates that the first and second-order derivative $\partial_k^2 E_0(k)$ is the variance of the current in the steady state.
-Since the variance of the current does not vanish, we obtain the desired conclusion $\partial_k^2 E_0(k) \neq 0$.
+Therefore, $E_0(k)$ is the cumulant generating function of the current in the long-time limit.
+This indicates that the second-order derivative $\partial_k^2 E_0(k)$ is the variance of the current in the steady state.
+Since the variance of the steady current does not vanish, we obtain the desired conclusion $\partial_k^2 E_0(k) \neq 0$.